Mingyu-Lian/AgileWebDev_Group_Assignment/README.md

 ## How to run
 - git clone https://github.com/Mingyu-Lian/CITS5505_Group.git
-- cd 'your-project-name'
+- source venv/bin/activate
 - python app.py
+- or flask run
 - Open a web browser and go to `http://127.0.0.1:5000` to view the app.

 ## Testing